Falerii: 4th century BC

 In 359 BC, war broke out between Rome and the Etruscan city-state of Tarquinii because the latter plundered Roman territory adjoining Etruria.
 In 357 BC, Faliscan men joined the Tarquinenses and refused to hand back Roman prisoners they had taken to Falerii.
 Livy wrote that the consul Gnaeus Manlius accomplished very little and mentioned that he was encamped at Sutrium, in Faliscan territory.
 In 356 BC, the Romans engaged the Faliscans and Tarquinenses.
 The priests of the latter rushed towards the Romans carrying snakes and torches.
 This dismayed the Roman soldiers, who fled to their rampart.
 They were mocked by their officers and they rushed against the enemy, routed them and seized their camp.
 All Etruscans then rose in arms led by Tarquinii and Falerii and advanced as far as the Roman salt works at the mouth of the River Tiber.
 The Romans crossed the river on rafts.
-They caught straggling pillagers in the fields and sized the enemy camp by surprise.
+They caught straggling pillagers in the fields and seized the enemy camp by surprise.
 The enemy was driven out of Roman territory.
 In 365 BC, another Etruscan city, Caere, joined Tarquinii.
 It was defeated and granted a 100-year truce.
 The Faliscans were accused of participating in the war and the brunt of the war was turned against them.
 The Romans could not find their forces and pillaged their land.
 In 351 BC the Romans conducted a campaign against Tarquinii and Falerii, ravaging their fields until their resistance was broken.
 The two city-states requested a truce and a forty-year truce was granted.
 In 342 BC, the Roman victory over the Samnites in the First Samnite War (344-342 BC) induced Falerii to ask Rome to convert their forty years' truce into a permanent treaty of peace.